dror27/dk-shack/vol2/songs/en/Time For Love.md

 My love\
 \
 So many thoughts I had, but now they're gone\
-For almost two years here, I've been on my own\
+Amost two years here, I've been on my own\
 There're nothing to eat\
 The house is a mess,\
 Smells like a pit\
 \
 And now it's time, time for love\
 Time for pulling out the stops\
-Fly high as doves\
+For flying high as doves\
 \
 I got the car waiting warm in the garage\
 I got you hanging by my side\
 Ain't that enough?\
 People say I'm a lone\
-Guess I'm coming back,\
+Guess I'm coming back\
 On my own\
 \
 'Cause now it's time for love\
 It's time for you and me\
-Fly high as doves
+To fly high as doves

 ---
 - https://soundcloud.com/drorkessler/song-220118